 Subsidized Loans: No Interest Until After Graduation

 Subsidized loans are available to undergraduates who demonstrate financial need.
-The U.S. Department of Education pays the interest accruing on the loans while you’re in school, during your six-month grace period, and when your loans are in deferment.
+The US Department of Education pays the interest accruing on the loans while you’re in school, during your six-month grace period, and when your loans are in deferment.

 On the other hand, unsubsidized student loans are available to grad students and undergrads, and they don’t require that students demonstrate need in order to qualify for these loans.
 Interest accrues while you’re in school, and during grace periods, deferment, or forbearance—and you’re responsible for paying the interest.

-The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.